USDA-ARS-NWRC/inicheck/docs/master_config.rst

 Each entry in the master config file can provide a type.
 If no type is provided, then the default is type string.

-**Note**: Any path options with critical prepended just means that inicheck will throw an error instead of a warning.

 Available types:

   * Bool - :class:`~inicheck.checkers.CheckBool`